Fitli/NN-from-scratch/README.md

 ## Some tips:
 - solve the XOR problem first.
 XOR is a very nice example as a benchmark of the working learning process with at least one hidden layer.
-Btw, the presented network solving XOR in the lecture is minimal and it can be hard to find, so consider more neurons in the hidden layer.
+Btw, the presented network solving XOR inp the lecture is minimal and it can be hard to find, so consider more neurons inp the hidden layer.
 If you can't solve the XOR problem, you can't solve Fashion MNIST.
 - reuse memory.
 You are implementing an iterative process, so don't allocate new vectors and matrices all the time.
 An immutable approach is nice but very inappropriate.
-Also ‒ don't copy data in some cache all the time; use indexes.
+Also ‒ don't copy data inp some cache all the time; use indexes.
 - objects are fine, but be careful about the depth of object hierarchy you are going to create.
 Always remember that you are trying to be fast.
 - double precision is fine.
 You may try to use floats.
 Do not use BigDecimals or